aws/amazon-chime-sdk-android/README.md

 Custom video source allows you to control the video, such as applying a video filter.
 For more details, see [Custom Video](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md).

+### Background Blur and Replacement

+Background Blur/Replacement allows you to apply blur on or replace background of your video with an image.
+For more details, see [BackgroundFilter](guides/background_video_filters.md).

 ## Frequently Asked Questions

 Refer to [General FAQ](https://aws.github.io/amazon-chime-sdk-js/modules/faqs.html) for Amazon Chime SDK.